Submission Preparation Checklist

 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-- The submission file is in Microsoft Word or OpenOffice document file format.
+- The submission file is in Microsoft Word document file format.
 The documents should not be locked or protected.

 Manuscripts submitted for publication in this journal must not have been previously published and are not under consideration for publication in any other media.
 All manuscripts accepted for publication are peer-reviewed.
 As a result of the technical review process, a manuscript may be accepted without change, recommended for modification and further review, or rejected.
 Manuscripts are accepted with the understanding that authors have obtained the authority for publication and they have performed the studies under the rules for animal experiments, clinical studies and biodiversity rights.
 If accepted, the manuscript shall not be published elsewhere in the same form, in either the same or another language, without the consent of the editors.
 Authors are responsible for the scientific accuracy of the papers.
 The SEHS assumes no responsibility for conclusions and errors made by authors.

 There are no charge to submit and publish all types of articles in the SEHS.
 All articles published in this journal are open access and are freely and widely available to all readers via the journal website.
 Please note that the article processing charge of the submitted and published articles will be covered by Silpakorn University.

 Research Articles (normally 3,000-7,000 words; Short Communications (less than 3,000 words); Reviews (minimum of 7,000 words).
 Please note: the word count for all article types does not include the abstract, figures, tables, appendices, footnotes, funding, acknowledgements, and references.

 Articles are comprehensive accounts of significant experimental of theoretical results.
 The arrangement of full length articles should accord with the following: